lindn100/CPSC354-Blog/Blog 12 - Lamda Calculus.md

 ## Instructions on how to run Julia on your machine

-As the semester is rapidly approaching its end, we ought to give you some instructions with how to download Julia so that you can run our PET program.
+As the semester is rapidly approaching its end, we ought to give you some instructions on how to download Julia so that you can run our PET program.

 1. Navigate [here](https://julialang.org/downloads/) and download the version of Julia appropriate to your machine.
 2. After you have downloaded Julia, we highly, highly recommend that you add it's bin to your PATH, as you can then use the 'julia' command in any terminal you wish.
 For example, I prefer to use Git Bash and then use the 'julia PET.jl' command to execute our program.